Yiling-J/go-cache-benchmark-plus/README.md

 Feel free to create PR if you want to include your cache package, or open issue/discussion if you have question/requirement.

-Please ensure you have [Git LFS](https://git-lfs.github.com/) installed, before you clone this repository.

 ## throughput